bedroom

 Cozy guest bedroom ideas feel relaxed when linen bedding adds breathable texture.
 Linen sheets soften over time and stay comfortable in warm or cool seasons.
 Choose a washed linen set in warm white or soft oatmeal.
 Add a textured throw to the foot for a tactile layer.
 Keep the rest of the palette muted so linen stays the focus.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Linen bedding mix with a textured throw
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Washed linen bedding in warm white with a

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a bed with linen bedding and a textured throw.
 Materials: washed linen, cotton percale, knit wool, light oak wood.
 Warm low diffused window light, creamy whites with oatmeal accents.
 Mood: relaxed, cozy, inviting.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.